untoldengine/UntoldEngine/README.md

 ## Introduction

-**The Untold Engine: Demystifying how a game engine works**
+**The Untold Engine: An easy to use, open source, 3D game engine for iOS/macOS game development**

 Hi, my name is [Harold Serrano](http://www.haroldserrano.com), and I developed the [Untold Engine](http://www.untoldengine.com), an open source 3D game engine written in C++ and Metal Graphics (API).

 It took me over five years to develop the *Untold Engine* from scratch.
 I spent thousands and thousands of hours developing the Untold Engine, and now I'm releasing it as an open source.

-*Why?*

-Because I want to share with you everything I know about Game Engine Development.
-I have written hundreds of articles on Game Engine Development on my blog, and now I want to share with you the source code.

-The purpose of the Untold Engine is to help you understand how game engines work.
-That is its sole purpose.

-To help you understand how game engines work, the [Untold Engine](http://www.untoldengine.com) provides, aside from its source code, documentation which explains its architecture and components through illustrations and projects.

-Feel free to learn, to experiment, to develop, and most importantly:

-**TAKE WHAT YOU SEE HERE, AND MAKE IT BETTER AND BETTER**.

 ![image1](images/gamedemo1.png)

 ## Running the Untold Engine

-Before running the engine, please visit [www.untoldengine.com](http://www.untoldengine.com) and click on **Docs**.
+Before running the engine, please visit [www.untoldengine.com](http://www.untoldengine.com) and click on **Documentation**.
 The documentation provides instructions on how to setup the engine.

 ## What you need?